 Now that we’ve explained the details of probate and made clear who is entitled to what, let us explain how to navigate the bureaucracy that comes with selling your house without a will.

 An affidavit of heirship is just a testament that someone is the rightful heir to a property made by a close associate of the deceased.
 It contains one’s family history, genealogy, marital status and the identity of heirs of the deceased.
 Title companies will usually require an immediate family member and two disinterested parties/witnesses sign and notarize the affidavit.

 Preparation of the Deed

-The second step after the affidavit of heirship is complete is to prepare the deed, transferring title to the proper heirs.
+The second step after the affidavit of heirship involves preparing the deed, and transferring title for the heirs.
 Once the deed is prepared, both the deed and the affidavit of heirship are filed in the county records, and you are free to sell your home.

 We hope this has been informative.
 This process may sound overwhelming, but it doesn’t have to be.
-At Big State Home Buyers, our in-house Title experts work directly with the Title Companies and interface with family members to make the selling process as simple as possible, and we prepare these documents at no cost to you.
-So if you need to sell your house without a will, you know who to call.
+At Big State Home Buyers, our in-house Title experts work directly with the Title Companies.
+We also interface with family members and make the selling process as simple as possible.
+Lastly, we prepare these documents at no cost to sellers.